yuruki/camel-scr/camel-scr-runner/README.md

 ### Examples

-Camel SCR bundles can be generated with https://github.com/yuruki/camel-archetype-scr.
+You can generate an example with camel-archetype-scr.